2002 German Grand Prix: Practice

 The third practice session on Saturday morning was held in overcast but warm weather.
 Michael Schumacher was fastest with a 1:15.337 lap, 0.122 seconds faster than teammate Barrichello.
 Williams teammates Montoya and Ralf Schumacher, Coulthard, Massa, Fisichella, Panis.
 Heidfeld and Sato were in positions third through tenth.
 Some drivers again spun during the session.
-Renault's Jenson Button suffered a gearbox selection issue, leaving him in neutral when he mistakenly hit the neutral button midway through the first corner, He lost control of the rear leaving the turn, nudging the tyre wall before stopping in the opposite direction.
-At the final turn, Barrichello lost control of his Ferrari's rear and spun across the gravel trap, hitting the wall lightly.
+Renault's Jenson Button suffered a gearbox selection issue, leaving him in neutral when he mistakenly hit the neutral button midway through the first corner, He nudged the tyre wall rear-first before stopping in the opposite direction.
+At the final turn, Barrichello spun rear-first across the gravel trap and touched the wall.

 Cloudy conditions were observed in the final practice session on Saturday morning.
 Michael Schumacher lapped faster by almost a second and was the only driver in the 1:14-bracket with a time of 1:14.487.
 Ralf Schumacher was 0.667 seconds behind in second.
 Barrichello, Montoya, Heidfeld, Massa, Fisichella, Toyota's Mika Salo, Coulthard and McNish occupied third through tenth.
 Fewer spins happened during the session as drivers were more aware of the track limits and more rubber was on the circuit.
 Sato sat out the session due to an exhaust-related issue that arose early on.